bluem-development/bluem-php/PAYMENTS_MANDATES_TESTING_NOTES.md

 The core happy paths work, but a few docs-vs-code mismatches and legacy behaviors are worth tightening up before relying on the examples as the public contract.

+The same pattern also shows up in the Identity and IBAN name-check flows: the requests are usable, but the examples lag a little behind the actual API and response behavior.

 ## Discrepancies / doc drift

 ### 1) Mandate example naming does not match the public API exactly